ArielBlinder/Personal-trip-planner/README.md

 - **User Authentication**: Secure registration and login with JWT tokens
 - **AI Trip Planning**: Generate hiking, cycling, and walking trips using Gemini AI
 - **Interactive Maps**: View trip routes and points of interest on a dynamic map
+- **Route Management**: Save, load, and delete your favorite routes
 - **Protected Routes**: Access control to ensure only authenticated users can plan trips

 ## Technology Stack